guidance-guarantee-programme/pension_guidance/content/benefits.md

 - before Pension Credit qualifying age: any income or cash sums you’ve taken from your pot
 - after Pension Credit qualifying age: any money sitting in your pot, plus any income or cash taken

-Cash includes taking your whole pot in one go or as smaller amounts.
+Cash includes taking your pot in chunks or in one go.

 $E
 **Example** You’re 67 and applying for Housing Benefit.
 You’ve taken £10,000 tax-free cash from your pot.
 Your remaining pot is £30,000.
 Because you’re past Pension Credit qualifying age both amounts will count when your benefit is assessed.